kobolds-io/stdx/README.md

 The `stdx` top level module.
 Directly contains data structures and is the parent module to modules like `io` and `net`.

+### Channels

-### BufferedChannel
+#### BufferedChannel

+> unreleased

 The `BufferedChannel` is a structure that can be used to safely transmit data across threads.
 It uses a backing buffer which stores the actual values transmitted.
 Additionally it has a very simple api `send`/`receive` and supports concepts like cancellation and timeouts.

 See [example](./examples/buffered_channel.zig) and [source](./src/buffered_channel.zig) for more information on usage.

-### UnbufferedChannel
+#### UnbufferedChannel (unreleased)

+> unreleased

 The `UnbufferedChannel` is a structure that can be used to safely transmit data across threads.
 It uses a `Condition` to notify receivers that there is new data.
 Additionally it has a very simple api `send`/`receive` and supports concepts like timeouts but does not currently support cancellation.

 See [example](./examples/unbuffered_channel.zig) and [source](./src/unbuffered_channel.zig) for more information on usage.

+### Queues/Lists

-### ManagedQueue
+#### ManagedQueue

+> added v0.0.2

 The `ManagedQueue` is a generic queue implementation that uses a singly linked list.
 It allows for the management of a queue with operations like enqueueing, dequeueing, checking if the queue is empty, concatenating two queues, and handles the allocation/deallocation of memory used by the queue.
 The queue is managed by an allocator, which is used for creating and destroying nodes.

 See [example](./examples/managed_queue.zig) and [source](./src/managed_queue.zig) for more information on usage.

-### MemoryPool

-A `MemoryPool` is a structure that uses pre-allocated blocks of memory to quickly allocoate and deallocate resources quickly.
-It is very useful in situations where you have statically allocated memory but you will have fluctuating usage of that memory.
-A good example would be handling messages flowing throughout a system.

-See [example](./examples/memory_pool.zig) and [source](./src/memory_pool.zig) for more information on usage.

-### RingBuffer

-A `RingBuffer` is a data structure that is really useful for managing memory in a fixed memory allocation.
-This particular implementation is particularly useful for a fixed size queue.
-Kobolds uses the `RingBuffer` data structure for inboxes and outboxes for when messages are received/sent through TCP connections.

-See [example](./examples/ring_buffer.zig) and [source](./src/ring_buffer.zig) for more information on usage.

-### UnmanagedQueue
+#### UnmanagedQueue

+> added v0.0.2

 The `UnmanagedQueue` is a generic queue implementation that uses a singly linked list.
 It most closely represents the `std.SinglyLinkedList` in its functionality.
 Differing from the `ManagedQueue`, the `UnmanagedQueue` requires memory allocations to be external to the queue and provides a generic `Node` structure to help link everything together.

 Please also see `UnmanagedQueueNode` which is the `Node` used by the `UnmanagedQueue`.

 See [example](./examples/unmanaged_queue.zig) and [source](./src/unmanaged_queue.zig) for more information on usage.

+#### RingBuffer

+> added v0.0.1

+A `RingBuffer` is a data structure that is really useful for managing memory in a fixed memory allocation.
+This particular implementation is particularly useful for a fixed size queue.
+Kobolds uses the `RingBuffer` data structure for inboxes and outboxes for when messages are received/sent through TCP connections.

+See [example](./examples/ring_buffer.zig) and [source](./src/ring_buffer.zig) for more information on usage.

+### Memory Management

+#### MemoryPool

+> added v0.0.1

+A `MemoryPool` is a structure that uses pre-allocated blocks of memory to quickly allocoate and deallocate resources quickly.
+It is very useful in situations where you have statically allocated memory but you will have fluctuating usage of that memory.
+A good example would be handling messages flowing throughout a system.

+See [example](./examples/memory_pool.zig) and [source](./src/memory_pool.zig) for more information on usage.

 ### IO